digiltd/oh-rtd-test/Tinkerforge-Binding.md

 - Ambient Light Bricklet
 - LCD 20×4 Bricklet (LCD, backlight and 4 buttons)

-The !TinkerForge binding bundle is available as a separate (optional) download.
+The TinkerForge binding bundle is available as a separate (optional) download.
 For installation of the binding, please see Wiki page [[Bindings]].

 ## Generic Item Binding Configuration